 When people are injured at work, many times, the only legal action they can take against the employer or co-worker is a claim for “workers’ compensation.”
 An individual who is hurt at work may also have a viable claim against a third party, such as the manufacturer of unsafe equipment, the owner of the property where the harm took place, or against another company whose employee caused the injury.
 For example, if you were hurt by a colleague operating a crane, you will typically be able to recover workers’ compensation benefits.
-However, if the crane was being operated by an independent contractor or employee of another company, you may be able to recover additional damages against the crane operator as well as his or her employer.Consult an Experienced Accident Lawyer in Lansing
+However, if the crane was being operated by an independent contractor or employee of another company, you may be able to recover additional damages against the crane operator as well as his or her employer.
+In the event of a work accident where your employer was grossly negligent, or intentionally caused an injury, you may be entitled to pursue a personal injury case against your employer directly.Consult an Experienced Accident Lawyer in Lansing